 (Adds settlement prices)

-* March London cocoa settled down 27 pounds, or 1.6%, to 1,612 pounds per tonne.
-(Reporting by Jessica Resnick-Ault; Editing by David Goodman and Grant McCool)
+* March London cocoa settled down 3 pounds, or 0.2%, to 1,608 pounds per tonne.
+(Reporting by Maytaal Angel, additional reporting by Jessica Resnick-Ault; Editing by Elaine Hardcastle, Kirsten Donovan, Grant McCool)

 Our Standards: The Thomson Reuters Trust Principles.